|2 person discount||No||Fire/Woodburner||No|

 Kitchen: With electric oven and hob, microwave, fridge with small freezer box and washing machine.

-Lounge/dining: With wall mounted electric fire, TV which is HD ready and has Freeview.
+Lounge/dining: With wall mounted electric fire, HD Freeview TV/DVD player.

 Wet room: With shower, wash basin, WC and heated towel rail.